-Overall bioethanol fireplaces are considered to be decorative, especially the very small gel fuel burners.
+Overall most smaller bio ethanol fuel fireplaces are considered to be decorative, especially the very small gel fuel burners.
 These small gel burners, using gel fuel cans, are relatively safe and as long as safety is followed should not present and problems.
-However, today there are more and more larger and wider burners being sold, including large bio ethanol fuel ribbon burners that are up to 2000mm wide.
+However, today there are more larger, and wider, bio fuel burners being sold, including large bio ethanol fuel ribbon burners that are up to 2000mm wide.
 As with any product that has a live flame, safety needs to be observed.
-Bioethanol fires have a live flame, give off heat and are fueled by a flammable liquid.
-This means that great care needs to be observed for storing bioethanol fuel, handling bioethanol fuel, using a bioethanol fire and protection from the flame.
+Bioethanol fires have a live flame, give off heat and are fuelled by a flammable liquid.
+This means that great care needs to be observed for storing bioethanol fuel, safe handling of the bioethanol fuel, using a bioethanol fire and protection from the flame.
 Below we have covered some of the safety issues that need to be considered.

 Bio-ethanol fireplace fuel is highly flammable and is supplied in liquid form in bottles from 1l to 10l in size.
-Buying bioethanol fuel in bulk can have savings over small bottles but additional safety issues need to be considered especially where a large quantity of this fuel will be stored safely.
+Buying bioethanol fuel in bulk can have savings over buying single bottles but additional safety issues need to be considered especially where a large quantity of this fuel will be stored safely.

-It is my opinion that bio ethanol fuel, and gel fuel, should be stored in a fireproof container, preferably outdoors in a secure store room like a locked garage or shed.
-Only the amount of bio fuel that is required to use the fire at that time should be brought inside and afterwards any unused fuel returned to the store.
-Read the label on the fuel bottle or can and the manufacturer of the bioethanol fire should also give you extra safety observations on handling and storing the fuel.
+It is my opinion that bio ethanol fuel, and gel fuel, should be stored safely in a fireproof container, preferably outdoors in a secure store room like a locked garage or shed.
+Only the amount of bio fuel that is required to use the fire at that particular time should be brought inside and afterwards any unused fuel returned back to the store.
+Read the label on the fuel bottle or can and the manufacturer of the bioethanol fire should also give you guidance on safe handling and storing of the bio fuel.

-Regardless of what bottle sizes you decide on when you to buy bioethanol fuel great care needs to be observed when filling, lighting and extinguishing the bioethanol burner.
-The manufacturer should say in the user manual how to do this safely.
+Regardless of what size of bottle you decide to buy bioethanol fuel in great care needs to be observed when filling, lighting and extinguishing the bioethanol burner.
+The manufacturer of the fire should say in the user manual how to do this safely.

 When you are ready to use the bioethanol fireplace it will involve filling the burner tray with ethanol fuel, which, if you have read the difference between bioethanol and gel fuel page, is a liquid.
 That means it is easy to spill and overflow.
 Again, the manufacturers user manual will tell you how best to fill the tray and how much bio fuel to use.
 It is likely you will need to use a funnel, or maybe a pump, to safely add the bioethanol fuel to the burner tray and to avoid fuel spillages.

 Once the bioethanol fire is alight it will start to generate heat and will have a live flame.
-To extinguish the flame follow the manufacturer guidance as it will probably involve a sliding lid, a plate and some form of handle.
+To extinguish the flame follow the manufacturer guidance however this will probably involve a sliding lid, a plate and some form of handle to cover the burner.
 The flame is killed by lack of oxygen, unless it is a remote control bioethanol fireplace where an electric pump will stop feeding fuel.